Esophageal Squamous Cell Carcinoma Stage IVA (1)

 |Title:||Esophageal Squamous Cell Carcinoma Stage IVA (1)|

-Stage IVA squamous cell cancer of the esophagus (1); drawing shows cancer in the esophagus and in the (a) diaphragm, (b) azygos vein, (c) pleura, and (d) membrane (sac) around the heart.
+Stage IVA squamous cell carcinoma of the esophagus (1); drawing shows cancer in the esophagus and in the (a) diaphragm, (b) azygos vein, (c) pleura, and (d) membrane (sac) around the heart.
 Also shown is cancer in 3 lymph nodes near the tumor.
 The airway, lung, aorta, chest wall, heart, and rib are also shown.

-Stage IVA squamous cell cancer of the esophagus (1).
+Stage IVA squamous cell carcinoma of the esophagus (1).
 Cancer has spread into the (a) diaphragm, (b) azygos vein, (c) pleura, (d) sac around the heart, or peritoneum (not shown).
 Cancer is found in 3 to 6 lymph nodes near the tumor.

 Anatomy -- Digestive/Gastrointestinal System